AlessandroDelSole/XamarinFormsStarterKit/README.md

 4. basic navigation

-5. connectivity check with the Connectivity Plugin
+5. connectivity check with Xamarin.Essentials

 6. how to show modal messages